-As I write this letter, we see the light at the end of the pandemic's tunnel.
-The dark days of school closures and social restrictions may be behind us if we pause long enough to learn from this experience.
-We have come to see each other's needs, struggles, pains, and triumphs.
+The pandemic has taught us that we really do need each other.
 More than ever, we know our success depends on others and really has never been ours alone.
 Maderans need each other and Madera's students need all of us.
-Thousands of problems have been solved by people of goodwill sharing and collaborating in these many months of confusion.
-For the remainder of my days, I will forever be proud of all we did to help our students, staff, families, and community.
+We will forever be proud of all we did to help our students, staff, families, and community.
 Our colleagues, regardless of role, proved we can each be a Student Champion.
+We have seen the need to reset our entire organizational culture to develop new behaviors to meet our students' needs.
+An entire course has been developed to define our expectations that all educational employees can be Student Champions and uplift the lives of students and families.

-Although we will engage school with a five-day-a-week full-day program, elements of virtual learning and technological applications will remain as a lasting part of our programs.
-Those additions may not be enough to make up for the loss of three quarters of last school year.
-Students, families, and staff suffered a great deal, and that has inevitably changed us.
-So MUSD has worked tirelessly to provide greater support for the social, emotional and academic needs of our students.
+A brilliant education researcher named Pedro Noguera told us, "Teachers' skills must match student needs."
+That sounds simple but often it is the students who change to match the teacher.
+That is not practical today.
+Students' needs are more extensive than ever before, and as an organization, we must meet the moment.
+MUSD has worked tirelessly to provide greater support for the social, emotional and academic needs of our students.
 With that in place, we also believed our students' experiences in school needed to be richer in terms of creativity and inspiration.
 Across all levels, a vast effort is being made to bring joy back into teaching and learning so everyone's experiences are more uplifting and healing than ever before!

 To understand how this plays out for your student, please use this handbook as a guide.
 The MUSD Student Bill of Rights and Student Believer document help make crystal clear our belief in treating students with kindness, fairness, dignity, and respect.
-We pledge to give whatever we can when it's needed.
-Education in the 21st century seeks to prepare students for occupations and technologies that have not even been conceived yet.
+Education in the 21st century seeks to prepare students for occupations and technologies that have not yet been conceived.
 The MUSD Graduate Profile seeks to guarantee our students know how to learn on their own after graduation.
-Students who are confident in their ability to THINK, ADAPT, COLLABORATE, COMMUNICATE, PRODUCE, and CONTRIBUTE will find the flexibility to respond to an ever changing future.
+Students who are confident in their ability to THINK, ADAPT, COLLABORATE, COMMUNICATE, PRODUCE, and CONTRIBUTE will find the flexibility to respond to an ever-changing future.
+The Class of 2025 will conduct an oral defense of their learning as a requirement their senior year.